stackb/rules_proto/README.md

 3. Minimal dependency loading.
 Proto rules should not pull in more dependencies than they absolutely need.

+> NOTE: These rules are in a *pre-release* state.
+The routeguide examples have
+> been developed thus far with the goal of getting them to compile/build, not to
+> ensure the routeguide client/server is actually correct.
+Do expect everything
+> to compile, but not to work right!

 ## Usage

 ### Add rules_proto your `WORKSPACE`